 What if I need tutoring for one or more of my classes?

 The Student Success Center has moved all tutoring online.
 Physics-specific online tutoring will soon be available through the Physics Tutorial Center.
 The Math Place is now available via Zoom.

-I have an internship or co-op scheduled for the summer or fall.
-Has it been canceled?
+I have an internship or co-op scheduled for the fall and/or spring.
+Has it been cancelled?

-Details regarding future co-op or internship assignments are evolving.
-The Office of Engineering Professional Practice is actively engaged with employers to make decisions.
-Please continue to work directly through representatives from the Office of Engineering Professional Practice to address any issues or concerns you are experiencing.
+Details regarding already scheduled co-op or internship assignments are evolving.
+Our Professional Practice staff is actively engaged with employers as decisions are being made and can address any issues or concerns you are experiencing.

 Can the Office of Engineering Professional Practice still help me find an internship or co-op?

-I am disappointed that graduation has been canceled.
+I am disappointed that the spring 2020 graduation was canceled.
 Will there be a graduation ceremony in the future?